wovo/torsor/readme.md

 ## Limitations

-The torsor class limits the operations on a torsor are to adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
+The torsor class limits the operations on a torsor to adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
 As a colleague remarked, this makes it difficult to average a number of torsor values, which is a perfectly sensible operation.

-With the current installation, you can't use torsor< torsor< T >>, because a torsor requires its base type to have a constructor that accepts 0 as a parameter. => zou wel moeten kunnen!
+With the current installation, you can't use torsor\< torsor\< T >>, because a torsor requires its base type to have a constructor that accepts as a parameter.

 ------------------------------------------------------------------------------